jjw-spectrum/abilify-aes/README.md

 ### By: Jaclyn Jeffrey-Wilensky (jaclyn@spectrumnews.org)

-This GitHub repo contains the Jupyter Notebook I used to find adverse events in autistic children prescribed aripiprazole for the Spectrum story [How aripiprazole’s promise for treating autism fell short](https://www.spectrumnews.org/features/deep-dive/the-rise-of-aripiprazole/).
+This GitHub repo contains the Jupyter Notebook I used to find adverse events in autistic children who took aripiprazole. *Spectrum* used this data to create a chart for the story [How aripiprazole’s promise for treating autism fell short](https://www.spectrumnews.org/features/deep-dive/the-rise-of-aripiprazole/).
 Here, I'll describe how you can use this notebook for your own purposes.
 I'll also lay out the steps I took to go from the raw FAERS data to the visualization that you see in the story.

 These steps are written for relative beginners like me; if you're already an API/FAERS wiz, you can skip straight to the [Getting the notebook running](https://github.com/jjw-spectrum/abilify-aes#getting-the-notebook-running) section.